Kyren223/Krypton/cmake-build-debug/_deps/catch2-src/docs/cmake-integration.md

 ## CMake project options

-Catch2's CMake project also provides some options for other projects that advance it.
+Catch2's CMake project also provides some options for other projects that consume it.
 These are:

 * `BUILD_TESTING` -- When `ON` and the project is not used as a subproject, Catch2's test binary will be built.
 Defaults to `ON`.